88-1982/Marvel-Universe2/README.md

 * Once hero is selected by the user an image of the selected hero will be displayed in the DOM a picture will displayed (browser)

 * The user will now have the ablility to veiw hero's stats.
-(Place of birth,Super Powers,date of appearance etc)
+(Place of birth,Super Powers,date of appearance all of comics apperances and creators)

 ## What tools, frameworks, libraries, APIs, modules and/or other resources (whatever is specific to your track, and your language) will you use to create this MVP?
 List them all here.
 Be specific.